yuto1115/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>
+1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar wanted.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+1. Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.<br>
    Some example commands you can try:

-[//]: # (    * `list` : Lists all loans.)

     * `add n/John Doe` : Adds a new borrower named `John Doe` to the Wanted list.

-    * `increase 1 l/19.87 d/10th December 2024` : Increases the amount borrowed by the 1st person in the current list and records the transaction in its loan history.
+    * `increase 1 l/19.87 d/2024-12-10` : Increases the amount borrowed by the 1st person in the current list and records the transaction in its loan history.

-    * `repay 2 l/20.25 d/1st January 2025` : Decreases the amount borrowed by the 2nd person in the current list and records the transaction in its loan history.
+    * `repay 2 l/20.25 d/2025-01-01` : Decreases the amount borrowed by the 2nd person in the current list and records the transaction in its loan history.

     * `delete 3` : Deletes the 3rd person shown in the current list.